cfn2/cfn2-package/README.md

 ## CLI

 ```
+#
+# Package and upload local artifacts.
+#
 $ cfn-package --template-file path/to/template \
               --output-template-file path/to/output \
               --s3-bucket bucket-name \
               --s3-prefix prefix

+#
+# Update functions directly in a existing stack of the CloudFormation.
+# In this case, Both --update-functions and --stack-name must be specified.
+#
+$ cfn-package --template-file path/to/template \
+              --s3-bucket bucket-name \
+              --s3-prefix prefix \
+              --update-functions --stack-name MyStack
 ```

 See [aws cloudformation package](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html#options) for descriptions of options.